Last updated: 1 March 2018

 5.4 OFX will not routinely update your Personal Information, unless such a process is necessary to fulfil the purposes for which the information is collected, used or disclosed.
-If you are a client of OFX, in accordance with your Client Agreement, you must notify OFX as soon as possible if any of the information you have provided to OFX has changed.
+If you are a customer of OFX, in accordance with your Customer Agreement, you must notify OFX as soon as possible if any of the information you have provided to OFX has changed.

 5.5 OFX will take reasonable steps to maintain the security of your personal information.
 OFX has in place a range of security safeguards to protect your Personal Information against loss or theft, as well as unauthorized access, disclosure, copying, use, or modification, regardless of the format in which it is held.

 5.6 The methods of protection may depend on the sensitivity of the information and the format in which it is contained.
 Security measures employed by OFX include:

 - technological measures including SSL 128 bit encryption for all data transfers over the Internet;

 - physical measures such as locked filing cabinets and restricted access to offices;

 - strategic measures such as security clearances and limiting access to a "need-to-know" basis; and